build-on-aws/content/posts/when-should-i-failover/index.md

 "AvgOrderValue-PrimaryRegion" graph shows 5 minute average of dollar value of orders processed in the primary Region.

 Further, you can enable [CloudWatch anomaly detection](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CloudWatch_Anomaly_Detection.html?sc_channel=el&sc_campaign=resiliencewave&sc_geo=mult&sc_country=mult&sc_outcome=acq&sc_content=when-should-i-failover) for ‘AvgOrderValue-PrimaryRegion as shown in the picture above (gray shaded area shows the anomaly band for average order value metric).
 Anomaly detection uses machine learning algorithms which also account for seasonality (could be hourly, daily, or weekly) and trend changes of metrics.

-    [daily seasonality band picture]

 Anomaly detection gives you a powerful way to establish baselines as well as predict metrics trends in future.
 As discussed earlier, your average order value could be between $29.99 and $69.99 in 5 minute interval.
-But based on the actual orders trends, anomaly detection gives you better predictability which is closer to the real average order value as seen in the gray band above rather than a wider range of $29.99 to $69.99.
+But based on the actual trends, anomaly detection gives you better predictability which is closer to the real average order value as seen in the gray band above rather than a wider range of $29.99 to $69.99.

 You can also instrument the Lambda function to emit another custom metric, 'OrderProcessedIn', which is the Region where the requests is processed in.
 In normal state all orders will be processed in the primary Region as shown in the first graph- ‘OrderProcessedIn-PrimaryRegion’.
-The corresponding graph from the standby Region on the right side-‘OrderProcessedIn-StandbyRegion’ shows no data.
+The corresponding graph from the standby Region on the right side-‘OrderProcessedIn-StandbyRegion’ shows no data as expected in normal conditions.

 With these custom metrics and anomaly detection, when you join the war room, you can easily tell which Region your  customer requests are being processed in and also quantify the impact if your service is impaired.